AnYa-international/Microsoft-365-Security/Office/README.md

 ## WMI Process.xlsm
 This Excel file contains a VBA script that utilizes the Windows Management Instrumentation (WMI) to create a new process and run the "calc.exe" application when the file is opened.

+## Scheduled Task.xlsm
+This Excel file contains a VBA script that utilizes the Windows Task Scheduler to create a new task and run the "calc.exe" application with a specified start time when the file is opened.